Pithikos/python-websocket-server/README.md

 Using in your project
 =======================
-You can either simply copy/paste the *websocket_server.py* file in your project and use it directly or you can install the project directly from PyPi:
+You can either simply copy/paste the *websocket_server.py* file in your project and use it directly (recommended) or you can install the project directly from PyPi (might not be up-to-date):

     pip install websocket-server